 In other words, you’d increase calories and training volume to achieve as much muscle mass as you could during a ‘bulking’ phase.

-And then you’d reduce the intensity of your strength workouts and strip the food intake right back during your ‘cutting’ phase in order shred down the body fat and uncover the muscle that lied beneath it.
+And then, you’d reduce the intensity of your strength workouts and reduce your food intake during your ‘cutting’ phase.
+You aimed to shed the body fat and uncover the muscle beneath it.

-The problem with this approach was that it was so easy to under or overshoot.
+The problem with this approach was that it was easy to under or overshoot.

 You’d drop the calorie intake down, and as fast as body fat would decrease, so would muscle mass.
-At the end of your weight cut you’d end up looking lean, but with minimal muscle tissue – basically you’d look like you’d never lifted a weight in your life.
+So at the end of your weight cut, you’d look lean, but with minimal muscle tissue, you’d look like you’d never lifted a weight in your life.

-And if you didn’t cut aggressively enough, your progress would be non-existent and you’d retain the excess fat covering that valuble mass.
-No six pack for you.
+And if you didn’t cut aggressively enough, your progress would be non-existent, and you’d retain the excess fat covering that valuable mass—no six-pack for you.

 You can argue many things when it comes to diet and exercise.
 Some people prefer a specific diet.
 Others swear by a particular training program.